mongodb-industry-solutions/Credit_score/frontend/README.md

 ```

 > [!Note]
-> If you want if the backend was deployed into a server, then you have to put the server's IP address in the NEXT_PUBLIC_API_URL above.
+> if the backend was deployed into a server then you have to put the server's IP address in the NEXT_PUBLIC_API_URL above.
 > If you want to display a chart here you can do so by following the optional instructions down below.

 Lastly, run the development server: